 - An open ear to discuss issues with and get feedback.

-How To Find A Film Industry Mentor
+How To Find A Mentor (Like A Boss)

 - Make up a basic list of the people that you think may be great mentors.